 Another reason for concern regarding methamphetamine abuse is the transmission of hepatitis B and C as well as HIV.
 This results when teens engage in unhealthy sexual behaviors due to the influence of crystal meth, which can impact inhibition and judgment.
 This is always possible no matter how the drug is taken.
 When crystal meth is injected, the spread of HIV/AIDS and other communicable diseases may be caused by using the same syringes, needles and other injection instruments among several users.
 Apart from transmission, worsening HIV/AIDS is another concern.

 “Crystal meth addiction is extremely dangerous.”Tolerance occurs when a user takes a substance in an amount that the body can’t handle.
 Overdose is a condition that is more serious than tolerance.
 The signs of crystal meth overdose include excessive sweating, amplified heart rate, hurried breathing and dilated pupils.
 Other possible effects are kidney damage, excessively high body temperature and cardiovascular failure.
 The bad news for abusers is that these effects can occur very quickly.

 The effect of crystal meth on the central nervous system typically depends on the dosage.
 At low doses, abusers may experience alertness and feel invigorated because crystal meth reduces fatigue.
 At greater dosages, euphoria and exhilaration may be encountered.
 At extremely large doses, users may display signs of paranoia, agitation and odd behaviors.

 If you are a parent and suspect your teen is addicted to crystal meth, take action now before time runs out.
-Don't let your child suffer the same fate as these kids.
-Feel free to call us on 1-800-928-9139 or fill out our short contact form for reference to a reputable treatment center in the country.
+Don’t let your child suffer the same fate as these kids.
+Feel free to call us on 1-888-287-0471 Who Answers? or fill out our short contact form for reference to a reputable treatment center in the country.